 As a restaurant owner, one of your priorities will be to get people through the door, before they then enjoy the great food that you put in front of them.
-However, the question then comes as to the best way to achieve this, and with the rise of social media, channelling some of your marketing efforts towards Facebook could see you enjoy great returns.
+However, the question then comes as to the best way to achieve this, and with the rise of social media, channelling some of your marketing efforts towards Facebook marketing for restaurants could see you enjoy great returns.

 But how can you use this platform effectively to drive business through your door.
 Well, it’s a good job we’re on hand to assist with a few tips that you can put into practice: